Introduction

 Cholesterol

-Chronic disease, however, is not inevitable; by restoring a diet based on raw, nutrient-dense animal foods, rehydrating with mineral-rich fluids, and reducing toxic exposures, it is possible to reverse many modern illnesses and reestablish the biochemical homeostasis upon which human health depends.
+Chronic disease, however, is not inevitable; by following a diet based on raw, nutrient-dense animal foods, rehydrating with mineral-rich fluids, and reducing toxic exposures, it is possible to reverse many modern illnesses and reestablish the biochemical homeostasis upon which human health depends.

 Hydration